joyjding/spot/README.md

 **leftd()** is the method that is called when there are other tokens to the left of the token the parser is looking at.
 Both the MulOpTok and the AddOpTok have leftd() methods because they are binary operators.
 So for an expression like 5+2, when the parser is considering the `+`, the `5` is still to the left of it, so leftd() is called.

 **lbp** stands for left binding power.
-Left binding power is a number that represents how tightly a token "holds on" to the token to the left of it.
+Left binding power is a number that represents how tightly a token "holds on" to the partial expression to the left of it.
 Accordingly, it makes sense that the AddOpTok (`lbp=50`) would have a smaller lbp than the MulOpTok (`lbp=70`), as multiplication comes before addition in order of operations.

 ###Pratt's expression function

 Okay, now we're ready to take a look at the heart of Pratt-style recursive descent parsing, the expression function.
-Implemented in Python, it looks something like this.
+Implemented in Python, it looks something like this:

 ```python
 def expression(rbp=0):